 A Todayschristianwoman.com article that might help you to better understand how to do this can be read by clicking onto:

 Remember that “Love is patient, love is kind.
 It does not envy, it does not boast, it is not proud.
-It is not rude.
+And it is not rude.
 It is not self-seeking; it is not easily angered; it keeps no record of wrongs.
 Love does not delight in evil but rejoices with the truth.
 It always protects, always trusts, always hopes, always perseveres” (1 Corinthians 13:4-7).

 From these verses in the Bible we can see that love is described as more of an action than a feeling.
 Feelings often come later after we love through our actions.
 If lately, you haven’t been displaying the love of God by how you’ve been acting —now would be a good time to begin because —it’s never too late to do what’s right.

-The following are a couple of Growthtrac.com articles that might help you get “Un-stuck” from the loveless route you are experiencing, if you read them and apply the principles God puts upon your mind to start applying to your marriage:
+The following are a couple of Marriagetrac.com articles that might help you get “Un-stuck” from the loveless route you are experiencing, if you read them and apply the principles God puts upon your mind to start applying to your marriage: